rolemadelen/vue-blog/posts/eng/DataStructure/eng-array.md

 arr[2] << 7   # => [[1], [4], [7]]
 ```

 In Ruby, multi-dimensional array is really just an array with its element being an array.
-So as we saw earlier from the 1-D array, same access, insert, and delete methods can be applied in 2-D or 3-D or higher dimensional arrays.
+So all operations used in 1-D array can also be
+used in higher dimensional arrays.